 To get started with angel investing, learn how to do it.
 Listen to other questions, participate in a few due diligence calls.

-Investing on your own piles on even more risk than is inherent in angel investing.
+Investing alone adds even more risk than is inherent in angel investing.
 There is value in a group.